top of page

 Merill Rural Network

-It may be difficult to understand at first, but the model is exactly what it says, because the whole network can be compared to a wheel.
-We are the central fulcrum – the hub – and our role is to hold together the different spokes – namely, all stakeholders we collaborate with such as members and external partners.
-When everything runs as it should, the wheel would spin smoothly thus achieving the social enterprise’s goals.
+At first, this concept may seem a bit abstract, but it is exactly what it sounds like: the structure of our network can be compared to a wheel.
+We act as the central fulcrum – the hub – coordinating, supporting, and connecting the different spokes – our members and external partners.
+When everything runs as it should, the wheel spins smoothly, helping us achieve the goals of our social enterprise.

 The model is possible thanks to relationships of mutual trust.